What is a plug-in hybrid electric vehicle (PHEV)?

 How long does it take to recharge a plug-in vehicle?

-It depends on how big the battery is, and whether you charge using a regular outlet or a 240V charger.
-Plug-in hybrids with smaller batteries can recharge in just 3 hrs at 120V and 1.5 hrs at 240V.
-Electric vehicles with larger batteries can take up to 20+ hours at 120V and 8 hrs using the 240V charger.
+It depends on how big the battery is, and whether you charge using a regular 120V outlet a 240V charging station, or a fast charger.
+Plug-in hybrids with smaller batteries can recharge in about 3 hours at 120V and 1.5 hrs at 240V.
+Electric vehicles with larger batteries can take up to 20+ hours at 120V and 4-8 hours using a 240V charger.
+Electric vehicles that are equipped for fast-charging can receive an 80% charge in about 20 minutes.

 How far can I drive on a charge?

-Plug-in hybrids may drive for 10-40 miles using only electricity before they start using gasoline, and can then drive for about 300 miles (depending on the size of the fuel tank, just like any other car).
+Plug-in hybrids may drive for 10-50 miles using only electricity before they start using gasoline, and can then drive for about 300 miles (depending on the size of the fuel tank, just like any other car).
 Most electric vehicles are currently capable of about 100 miles of driving before they need to be recharged.
+The exception is the Tesla Model S, which can travel about 250 miles on a charge.
+Many automakers have announced plans to bring to market electric vehicles that promise longer range – around 200 miles on a charge.

 How much do these cars cost?